 Are you ready to prepare for your business future now?
 If so, Marketing is the course for you!
 In Marketing I you will learn the basics of Marketing, Business Ownership, Advertising and Sales.
 This hands-on course will provide you with all of the tools you need to become successful both in and out of college.
-While in this class you will also become a member of the get college credit through Missouri State University.
+While in this class you will also become a member of the DECA organization where you will have opportunities to compete at the local, state, and national levels as well as participate in many social and community service activities.
+The successful completion of this course will allow you to move on to Marketing II your senior year where you can earn 3 college credits through Missouri State University.
 Seniors entered in Marketing I must also be enrolled in the Marketing Internship course.
 A job is REQUIRED only for seniors but optional to juniors.
 Return to Previous Page